Boeing 747: Improved versions

+Throughout the early 1980s, Boeing faced criticism from customers who expressed frustration over Boeing's incremental approach to the 747's development, pointing out that previous 747 variants were developed merely as derivatives of the original 747-100 from the late 1960s, with improvements focused on one area of the design (i.e. payload for the 747-200, range for the 747SP and later 747-200 models, passenger capacity for the 747-300), rather than as major redesigns that incorporated newer technologies of the decade to update systems and performance; in an effort to save on Boeing's total development costs across all aircraft types, the finance department disallowed the design team from proposing major changes to the 747.
+The demand for a modernized 747 with newer technologies intensified after the publication of an interview with Lufthansa's then-deputy chairman, Reinhardt Abraham, on the May 28, 1984, issue of Aviation Week & Space Technology, which stated:

+Boeing is working on all of the proposed improvements but Lufthansa is concerned that they will make them available in a piecemeal fashion.
+Abraham said this would increase the development cost, which will be passed along to the airlines, and result in airlines operating a fleet of 747 aircraft that have little remaining commonality.
+"We don't like the piecemeal approach," Abraham said.
+"We want one full package on the airplane.
+It would be a big incentive for new orders."

-In 1985, development of the longer range 747-400 began.
-The variant had a new glass cockpit, which allowed for a cockpit crew of two instead of three, new engines, lighter construction materials, and a redesigned interior.
+After the publication of Abraham's Aviation Week & Space Technology interview, more airlines became vocal about expressing their demands for a modernized 747, to which Boeing responded by launching the development of the longer-range 747-400 in October 1985.
+This variant had a new glass cockpit, which allowed for a cockpit crew of two instead of three, new engines, lighter construction materials, a redesigned interior, increased fuel capacity, and aerodynamic improvements (i.e. longer wingspan and added winglets), which enabled the -400 to fly farther and faster than its predecessors.
 Development costs soared, and production delays occurred as new technologies were incorporated at the request of airlines.
 Insufficient workforce experience and reliance on overtime contributed to early production problems on the 747-400.
 The -400 entered service in 1989.

-In 1991, a record-breaking 1,087 passengers were flown in a 747 during a covert operation to airlift Ethiopian Jews to Israel.
-Generally, the 747-400 held between 416 and 524 passengers.
 The 747 remained the heaviest commercial aircraft in regular service until the debut of the Antonov An-124 Ruslan in 1982; variants of the 747-400 surpassed the An-124's weight in 2000.
 The Antonov An-225 Mriya cargo transport, which debuted in 1988, remains the world's largest aircraft by several measures (including the most accepted measures of maximum takeoff weight and length); one aircraft has been completed and was in service until 2022 when it was destroyed.
 The Scaled Composites Stratolaunch is currently the largest aircraft by wingspan.